 The more applications and softwares in the company, the more risk.
 How can IT monitor and protect every single application provider that is brought in?

-Securing the infrastructure is not enough to make sure every vulnerability gap is closed.
+Securing the infrastructure is insufficient to ensure every vulnerability gap is closed.
 There will simply be too many hidden openings into the company’s system.

 There is a risk of operations, dependency on vendors, market fluctuations, crowds, and saturations.
 It is too difficult to manage technology when so much time and effort is used for something that may or may not even last for a long span of time.